Concordium/concordium-rust-smart-contracts/CTS1.rst

 The name of the receive hook function called on a smart contract receiving tokens is supplied as part of the parameter.
 This allows for a smart contract integrating with a token smart contract to have multiple hooks and leave it to the caller to know which hook they want to trigger.

-Another technical reason is that the name of the smart contract is part of the smart contract receive function name, which means the specification would include a requirement of the smart contract name for other to integrate reliably.
+Another technical reason is that the name of the smart contract is part of the smart contract receive function name, which means the specification would include a requirement of the smart contract name for others to integrate reliably.

 No sender hook function
 -----------------------